microsoft/atlas-design/README.md

 - Understanding the security reporting process in SECURITY.MD
 - Remove this section from the README

+## Development

+- Ensure you are using NodeJS 15+ and npm 7+.
+- If contributing, please read about using [changesets](https://github.com/atlassian/changesets) and [semantic versioning bump types](https://semver.org/).
+- From a terminal, run `npm install`.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.